Evaluating the Performance of Approximation Mechanisms under Budget Constraints: Introduction

 In \autoref{S:Gaps} we consider different classes of approximation mechanisms.

 \autoref{SS:good-approx} and \autoref{SS:bad-approx} focus on \emph{simple} approximation mechanisms.
-Following \cite{Hart:2019ny}, we measure the complexity of a mechanism by the cardinality of its associated menu.
+Following \citet{Hart:2019ny}, we measure the complexity of a mechanism by the cardinality of its associated menu.
 Intuitively, a simpler mechanism is one with a smaller menu.
-There are several reasons to focus on simple mechanisms, notably that the menu size of a mechanism is related to its communication complexity \citep{Babaioff:2022by}.
-In settings without budget constraints, \cite{Myerson1981} shows that the optimal mechanism contains one non-trivial option.
-When the buyer's budget is publicly known, \cite{Chawla:2011mf} demonstrate that the optimal mechanism has a menu that contains at most two non-trivial options.
-Our main positive result (\autoref{P:good-approx}) establishes that, when the budget is private, simple mechanisms (i.e., mechanisms with poly-logarithmic many options) generate an arbitrarily small revenue gap with respect to optimal mechanisms, as long as one considers a family of random vectors $(V,W)$ whose support is bounded from above and bounded away from zero from below.
+There are several reasons to focus on simple mechanisms, notably that the menu size of a mechanism is related to its communication complexity (\citet{Babaioff:2022by}).
+In settings without budget constraints, \citet{Myerson1981} shows that the optimal mechanism contains one non-trivial option.
+When the buyer's budget is publicly known, \citet{Chawla:2011mf} demonstrate that the optimal mechanism has a menu that contains at most two non-trivial options.
+Our main positive result (\autoref{P:good-approx}) establishes that, when the budget is private, simple mechanisms (i.e., mechanisms with polylogarithmic many options) generate an arbitrarily small revenue gap with respect to optimal mechanisms, as long as one considers a family of random vectors $(V,W)$ whose support is bounded from above and bounded away from zero from below.

 In contrast, if the family of $(V,W)$--buyers has unbounded support or includes random vectors whose support is a subset of the unit square, then for some family of distributions any selling mechanism that contains a fixed number of options cannot guarantee any positive fraction of the optimal revenue (\autoref{P:menu-size} and \autoref{P:bad-approx-bounded}).
-In fact, we are able to strengthen these negative results and show that, for some family of finite distributions, any mechanism that contains an asymptotically sub-linear number of options (in the size of the finite support) cannot guarantee a positive fraction of the optimal revenue (\autoref{P:sublinear}).
-An analogue to the ``no good approximation'' result of \cite{Hart:2019ny} is also obtained: we demonstrate that in a single-item setting with budget constraints, one can find a random vector $(V,W)$ with infinite support for which no feasible simple mechanism provides a good approximation to the optimal mechanism (\autoref{P:infinite-supp}).
+In fact, we strengthen these negative results in two directions.
+First, for some family of finite distributions, any mechanism that contains an asymptotically sublinear number of options (in the size of the finite support) cannot guarantee a positive fraction of the optimal revenue (\autoref{P:sublinear}).
+This suggests a broader way of analyzing approximation gaps, one that goes beyond fixed menu-size bounds and instead tracks how menu complexity scales with the support of the distribution.
+Second, we obtain an analogue of the ``no good approximation'' result of \citet{Hart:2019ny}: in our single-item setting with private budgets, there exist infinite-support distributions for which no feasible finite-menu mechanism guarantees any positive fraction of the optimal revenue, and this holds even for certain independent distributions (\autoref{P:infinite-supp}).